Government Affairs Committee

-The RAPV Legislative Town Monitor program has been recognized by Jerry Matthews, nationally noted author and association consultant.
-He highlighted the program in his book "Creating Value in a Changing World."
+RAPV's Legislative Town Monitor Program has been recognized by Jerry Matthews, nationally noted author and association consultant.
+He highlighted the program in his book, Creating Value in a Changing World.
 RAPV is one of just seven REALTOR® associations from across the nation to be included in the book which highlights organizations, individuals and firms that have identified new ways to deliver value.
-"Each has endeavored to create memorable customer experiences, merge real estate and virtual worlds, and adapt to rapidly changing situations," Jerry said.
+'Each has endeavored to create memorable customer experiences, merge real estate and virtual worlds, and adapt to rapidly changing situations,' Jerry said.

 Pioneer Valley Legislators

-View The REALTOR® Party Why We Act video.
+View the REALTOR® Party Why We Act video.